Sun Noodle Ramen Kits: Restaurant Quality Ramen Right In Your Kitchen!

 Shio ramen features the lightest flavor of the Sun Noodle ramen kits flavors we have for sale.
 The broth is made from a combination of salt, chicken, fish, vegetables, and seaweed.
 To highlight this flavor, try adding thinly sliced, blanched cabbage, menma, nori, and ichimi pepper!

 Tonkotsu broth is traditionally made from boiling pork bones.
 The fat from the pork bones gives the broth a cloudy appearance, along with a rich flavor.
 Sun noodle manages to capture this and put it in a convenient package in their Tonkotsu Ramen Kit.
-Try adding menma, negi, and wood ear mushrooms along egg and chashu!
+Try adding menma, negi, and wood ear mushrooms along with egg and chashu!

 Tan Tan ramen is made spicy with a combination of szechuan pepper oil, and red pepper sesame oil making it both hot and slightly numbing.
 Try adding bean sprouts, baby bok choy, and negi with your egg and chashu to really bring out the spiciness while not overpowering your tongue!